-Family portraits are one of the most exciting areas of photography, as you never know what you’re going to encounter!
+Family portrait photography is one of the most exciting areas for a beginner.
+You never know what you’re going to encounter!

 Family photos are a tradition that have existed for decades and will undoubtedly live on until the end of time; they are a treasured possession.

 Parents and grandparents all want timeless shots that stand the test of time and remind us of particular moments and events throughout our life journey – they are priceless, personal and more valuable to us than anything else we own or keep in our houses.